-- all resulting exchange differences are recognized in accumulated other comprehensive income/loss.
+- income and expenses are translated at average exchange rates; and - all resulting exchange differences are recognized in accumulated other comprehensive loss.

 (h) Inventory

 Inventory is recorded at the lower of cost and net realizable value with cost determined on a specific item basis.
 The Company's inventory consists of electric buses in process, production supplies, and finished goods.
 In determining net realizable value for new buses, the Company primarily considers the age of the vehicles along with the timing of annual and model changeovers.
 For used buses, the Company considers recent market data and trends such as loss histories along with the current age of the inventory.